-No matter the size or reach of your company, credit card authorization rates matter.
-That’s especially true in global eCommerce, where credit cards are a fundamental pillar of online payments.
-Simply put, this rate measures what percentage of the credit card transactions that your business handles are authorized, as opposed to declined.
+No matter the size or reach of your company, card authorization rates matter.
+That’s especially true in global eCommerce, where cards are a fundamental pillar of online payments, even as other payment types grow in popularity.
+Simply put, this rate measures what percentage of the debit and credit card transactions that your business handles are authorized, as opposed to declined.

-If your customers’ cards are declined, they can’t complete that transaction — and for big ticket items or high traffic seasons, that’s a huge problem.
-In other words, credit card authorization rates reflect how much business you may be losing to declined cards.
+If your customers’ cards are declined, then they are unable to complete their transaction — and for big-ticket items or high-traffic seasons, that can be an expensive problem.
+In other words, card authorization rates reflect how much business you may be losing to declined cards.

-To top it off, many payment providers offer inadequate support around the issue of low credit card authorization rates.
-Traditional payment providers like banks often simply don’t have the technical expertise required to advise your business on the cause of your low rates, so you’re stuck with low rates and no clear path forward.
+To top it off, many payment providers, like Stripe, for example, offer inadequate support around the issue of low debit and credit card authorization rates.
+Traditional payment providers, like banks, often simply don’t have the technical expertise required to advise your business on the cause of your low rates, so you’re stuck with low rates and no clear path forward.

-New laws coming into effect across the globe, like PSD2, can lower authorization rates.
-These laws stipulate new authorization methods like Strong Customer Authentication, and those new requirements can muddy the waters when it comes to authorizations.
+New laws come into effect across the globe, like PSD2, and can lower your authorization rates.
+These laws stipulate new requirements, like Strong Customer Authentication, and those new requirements can muddy the waters when it comes to authorizations.

 For instance, the authorizing bank will need to sift through the type and origin of each transaction to determine whether it’s required to have that two-factor authentication stamp of approval, if it’s an exempt transaction or whether PSD2 has been enforced in that region yet.
 Those complicating factors can lead to an increase in declines, especially if your transactions aren’t clearly flagged.

-In theory, credit card declines are supposed to target potential fraud.
+In theory, card declines are supposed to target potential fraud.
 The higher the likelihood of fraud, the higher the chance that transaction is declined.
-If you have poor fraud prevention, you’ll see more declines because more transactions will be flagged as potential fraud, and credit card declines will rise to prevent that fraud.
+If you have poor fraud prevention, you’ll see more declines, because more transactions will be flagged as potential fraud and card declines will rise to prevent that fraud.
 And of course, more declines means a lower authorization rate.

 If you operate in a high-risk industry — for instance, paid credit score checks or an industry with more fraudulent traffic — or you process payments through multiple providers, your authorization rates will go down.
 The higher the likelihood of fraud, the higher the chances cards get declined.

-Despite the many intertwining factors that cause low rates, there are a number of steps you can take to improve those rates.
-Here are our top 5 actionable tips:
+Despite the many intertwining factors that cause low rates, you can take a number of steps to improve them.

 Before you can begin to improve, you need to know where you currently stand.
 Talk to your current payments provider to fully understand which metrics they use, what data is included in your payment reports, what those metrics mean and what your current rates are.
 If your provider isn’t transparent about this information or doesn’t make it accessible, you may want to consider switching.

 It’s important to nail down the nomenclature here.
 Some providers track authorization rates while others track decline rates, potentially over different time periods.
-They’re two halves of the same coin, but you can use and assess them differently, so nail down which one primarily used and what that percentage is.
+They’re two halves of the same coin, but you can use and assess them differently, so be sure to understand which one is primarily used and what that percentage is.
 Similarly, make sure you understand what your provider means by payment conversion rates: it can mean anything from the percentage of site hits that turn into a sale to the number of completed transactions after an item is added to the cart.

-You should also dig into the type of payment processing technology that your provider uses.
-If the provider or its associated banks rely on older technology or doesn’t have a powerful fraud detection system in place, you may see low authorization rates simply because of that.
-If your provider is causing you soft declines because of that inadequate tech, it’s time to upgrade.
+You should also dig into the type of payment processing technology your provider uses.
+If the provider or its associated banks rely on older technology or don’t have a powerful fraud detection system in place, you may see low authorization rates simply because of that.
+If your provider is causing you soft declines because of inadequate tech, it’s time to upgrade.

-If you have shoppers in multiple countries, you need to optimize for that international business.
-Check whether your declined credit cards tend to originate overseas or route through multiple countries.
-If those transactions have lower authorization rates, consider changing the functionality of your payments solution to account for that business.
+If you have shoppers in multiple countries, you need to optimize for your international business.
+Check whether your declined transactions tend to originate overseas or route through multiple countries.
+If those transactions have lower authorization rates, consider changing your payment solution’s functionality to account for that business.

 Your processing bank may decline transactions because they have a higher likelihood of fraud or don’t match the established tag for that transaction.
 For instance, if you have a recurring monthly payment but you flag it as an eCommerce transaction rather than a recurring transaction, the bank may decline future payments on the grounds of potential fraud.
 Those systems are in place for customer protection; you just need to know how to use them to your advantage.

-Dig through your network tags to ensure that they align with transaction type.
+Dig through your network tags to ensure they align with the transaction type.
 Tags that match transactions lead to higher authorization rates.
-Ideally, your payment provider should have the ability to flag these transactions accordingly to ensure they are processed accurately.
+Ideally, your payment provider should have the ability to flag these transactions accordingly to help ensure they are processed accurately.

 As data and privacy laws loom large, you need to know how to manage your data to work within those new systems.
-New laws like PSD2 are all about more carefully processing and managing data, including payment transactions.
+Laws like PSD2 are all about more carefully processing and managing data, including payment transactions.

-Here’s the crucial piece of that puzzle: the more data you can offer the processing bank to verify a transaction, the more likely the bank is to approve it.
+Here’s the crucial piece of that puzzle: the more data you can offer the processing bank to verify a transaction, the more likely the bank will approve it.
 Analyze your data tracking to assess how you can improve your data usage, and thus boost your authorization rates.

-Your payments provider should instead enable you to identify the root cause of your low rates and offer strong tips to improve your credit card authorization rates.
+Like BlueSnap, your payments provider should enable you to identify the root cause of your low card authorization rates and offer strong tips to help you improve them.
 Similarly, a partner that’s well-versed in laws like PSD2 will strive to document different transaction categories and be fully responsive so that new regulations don’t impact your business success.
-The right partner will also have tools in place to do everything possible on their end to improve authorization rates; this should include powerful fraud prevention, analysis of past declines, device fingerprinting, automatic updates of customer information, transparent data and ongoing analysis of global transaction types.
+The right partner will also have tools in place to do everything possible on their end to improve authorization rates, including powerful fraud prevention, analysis of past declines, device fingerprinting, automatic updates of customer information, transparent data and ongoing analysis of global transaction types.